BRIAR MARCH Filmmaker, Field Director & Cinematographer Anote’s Ark [AUCKLAND]

 President Documentary Film and Television, Participant Media

-Participant Media is a company dedicated to entertainment that also inspires and compels social change.
+As president of documentary film and television, Diane Weyermann is responsible for the documentary feature film and television slate of Participant Media, a company dedicated to entertainment that also inspires and compels social change.
 In addition to the upcoming Far From The Tree, Kailash, RBG and America To Me, Participant’s recent documentary projects include Human Flow, An Inconvenient Sequel: Truth To Power, The Music of Strangers: Yo Yo Ma and the Silk Road Ensemble, and Zero Days.
 Previous releases include the Oscar®-winning films, Citizenfour and An Inconvenient Truth, the Emmy®-winning Food, Inc., and Emmy®-nominated The Great Invisible.
 Prior to joining Participant in 2005, Weyermann was the director of the Sundance Institute’s Documentary Film Program.
 During her tenure at Sundance, she was responsible for the Sundance Documentary Fund.
 Before her time at Sundance, Weyermann was the director of the Open Society Institute New York’s Arts and Culture Program where she launched the Soros Documentary Fund (which later became the Sundance Documentary Fund)

 Director/ Producer/ Distributor, former General Manager Entertainment, Vimeo

 Peter Gerard is a leading expert in marketing and distribution for films and series, with a focus on emerging digital platforms.
 From 2014-2017, he worked at Vimeo, where he was most recently General Manager of Entertainment.
 Prior to joining Vimeo, Gerard was founder and CEO of Distrify.
 He has also produced and directed a number of award-winning films, including the winner of a BAFTA Scotland New Talent Award.